 Natural Sweeteners for Coffee

 Instead of adding regular sugar to your coffee drinks, try adding a natural sweetener instead.
+You can add the sweetener as-is or use a healthy simple syrup.
 Here are some of the best healthy alternatives that will improve the taste of your coffee.

 These sweeteners will also work to flavor different types of tea.

 Raw honey is a great way to sweeten your morning coffee.
 It’s antioxidant, antimicrobial, and anti-inflammatory.
 However, a little bit goes a long way, so add a small amount to start.
 You can always add more if your coffee isn’t sweet enough.
 Try adding buckwheat honey or manuka honey to add some great health benefits!

 You might enjoy learning about 20 incredible health benefits of wildflower honey.